 Users can also track reduction progress for goals, not just metrics.
 To track reduction progress on a goal, there must be at least one numerical metric for the goal.

-- Open the Action menu during goal creation process, or Edit an existing goal and select the Progress Settings button in the pop-out window.
+- Open the More options menu during goal creation process, or Edit an existing goal and select the Progress Settings button in the pop-out window.

 - Click Save.